Skip to main content

 If the tenant was your spouse, civil partner or joint tenant it does not matter how long you've lived there.

-If you're a co-habiting partner, you must have been living there for at least 12 months, counting from when you or the tenant told the landlord that you had moved in.
+If you're a co-habiting partner, you must have been living there for at least 12 months, starting from when you or the tenant told the landlord that you had moved in.

 Second priority for succession